 An investment property is derecognised upon disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from its disposals.
-Any gain or loss arising on derecognition of the property is included in the profit or loss in the period in which the property is derecognised.
+Any gain or loss arising on derecognition of the property (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss in the period in which the property is derecognised.

-If an investment property becomes a property held for sale because the principal use of the property has been changed as evidenced by the commencement of development with a view to sale, the property will be reclassified to property held for sales at its fair value at the date of transfer.
+If an investment property becomes a property held for sale because the principal use of the property has been changed as evidenced by the commencement of development with a view to sale, the property will be reclassified to property held for sale at its fair value at the date of transfer.
 Subsequent to the changes, the property is stated at the lower of deemed cost, equivalent to the fair value at the date of transfer, and net realisable value.

-IMPAIRMENT ON TANGIBLE ASSETS AND CONTRACT COSTS
+IMPAIRMENT ON PLANT AND EQUIPMENT, RIGHT-OF-USE ASSETS AND CONTRACT COSTS

-At the end of the reporting period, the Group reviews the carrying amounts of its tangible assets with finite useful lives and contract costs to determine whether there is any indication that those assets have suffered an impairment loss.
-If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss, if any.
+At the end of the reporting period, the Group reviews the carrying amounts of its plant and equipment, right-of-use assets and contract costs to determine whether there is any indication that these assets have suffered an impairment loss.
+If any such indication exists, the recoverable amount of the relevant asset is estimated in order to determine the extent of the impairment loss, if any.

-The recoverable amount of tangible assets are estimated individually.
-When it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.
-Where a reasonable and consistent basis of allocation can be identified, corporate assets are also allocated to individual cash-generating units, or otherwise they are allocated to the smallest group of cash-generating units for which a reasonable and consistent allocation basis can be identified.
+The recoverable amount of plant and equipment and right-of-use assets are estimated individually.
+When it is not possible to estimate the recoverable amount individually, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.